ShreJo2598/Falcon-Labor-Analysis/README.md

 - Mobile-responsive design

 ## 💼 Built For
-Financial Planning & Analysis professionals in the aviation industry
+Financial Planning & Labor Analysis professionals in the aviation industry